How Long Does it Take to Get Adverse Possession in Texas?

 The default period for adverse possession in Texas is a decade—referred to as a 10-year statute of limitations.
 That means the true owner of the property has up to 10 years to oust the adverse possessor or terminate their possession.
 Shorter statutes of limitations apply under the following circumstances:

-• Three-year statute of limitation if the adverse possessor has some written documented proof of legal title—like a hard copy of an original registered deed (but clearly mistaken)—giving them title to the property § 16.024 Texas Code
+- A three-year statute of limitation if the adverse possessor has documented proof of legal title, such as a hard copy of an original registered deed (but clearly mistaken)—giving them title to the property

-• Five-year statute of limitations period if the adverse possessor cultivates, uses or enjoys the land, pays applicable property taxes and again has document proof of title § 16.025 Texas Code
+- A five-year statute of limitations period if the adverse possessor cultivates, uses or enjoys the land, pays applicable property taxes and again has document proof of title

-There is a 25-year waiting period that applies in some limited situations—like an owner who is disabled.
-Texas law does allow tacking, which is combining periods of time between successive legal ownership.
-For example, if an adverse possessor used the land for five years, then sold their interest to a subsequent adverse possessor, who continued to adversely possess the land for another five years, the subsequent adverse possessor meets the 10-year statute of limitations.
+A 25-year waiting period applies in some limited situations—like an owner with a disability.
+Texas law also allows tacking, which is combining periods of time between successive legal ownership.
+For example, if an adverse possessor used the land for five years and then sold their interest to a subsequent adverse possessor who continued to adversely possess the land for another five years, the subsequent adverse possessor meets the 10-year statute of limitations.

-How Does Someone Adversely Possess the Land of Another?
+Five Requirements for Someone to Adversely Possess the Land of Another

 Under Texas law, to acquire title to property by adverse possession, a person must prove the following elements by a preponderance of the evidence—meaning the evidence is more likely than not:

-• that is adverse and hostile to the claim of the owner—meaning the adverse possessor can’t have the permission of the actual owner to use the property.
-For example, sharing the land with the owner or being a tenant of the owner
+This means that the adverse possessor can’t have the permission of the actual owner to use the property—for example, by sharing the land with the owner or being a tenant of the owner.

 The factors boil down to the adverse possessor acting in a manner expected of the owner of the real property for a continuous and unbroken period of time.

-As simple as the factors seem for proving an adverse possession claim, or defending against one, there are many areas a property owner can make a mistake.
+As simple as the factors seem for proving an adverse possession claim or defending against one, there are many areas in which a property owner can make a mistake.
 Mistakes in real estate are obviously costly.
-An error could diminish the use, value or enjoyment of home, business, farm, or recreational property.
+An error could diminish the use, value, or enjoyment of a home, business, farm, or recreational property.
 Property owners on either side of a potential adverse possession claim should talk to a law firm or an experienced Texas real estate attorney as early in the process as possible.
-A Texas real estate lawyer may provide legal advice about how to clear a color of title for a claim of adverse possession.
+A Texas real estate lawyer may provide legal advice about clearing a color of title for a claim of adverse possession.
 For more information on this area, check out our overview of real estate laws.

 What do I do next?